madrilene/lenesaile.com/src/content/posts/en/2022-11-19-first-website.md

 The big wave of Responsive Web Design came, and while the vast majority of sites gradually got media querys, my site didn't care.
 It came in handy I made the website so freaking narrow.

-{% imagePlaceholder "./src/assets/images/blog/ruefetto-narrow.jpg", "", "", "", "Screenshot of the website on my screen.
+{% image "./src/assets/images/blog/ruefetto-narrow.jpg", "Screenshot of the website on my screen.
 It only takes up about 30% of the space.", "It is quite modern!
 I even kept the content nicely readable between 45 to 75 characters max per line!" %}

 Making websites limited to 600 to 800 pixels width was not so unusual around 2008.
 I could swear that it filled my monitor quite well back then.